Variational Quantum Eigensolver: A Comparative Analysis of Classical and Quantum Optimizer Methods: Variational Quantum Eigensolver for Ising model

 \subsubsection{Ansatz selection}

 For the chosen ansatz, the conventional real coefficients of eigenstates tell us that it is enough to span in real quantum parameter space for finding the ground state energy, and the linear entanglement mapping comes from the information of the local interaction term in the Hamiltonian.
-Moreover, to accommodate the device constraints, in a speculative way, the available common-use RealAmplitudes ansatz is our good candidate for the implementation, which uses only the quantum gate $\displaystyle R_y\left( \bf \theta \right)$ for the parametrized quantum circuit and the entanglement scheme as in Fig. \ref{realanstz}a.
+Moreover, to accommodate the device constraints, in a speculative way, the available common-use RealAmplitudes ansatz is our suitable candidate for the implementation, which uses only the quantum gate $\displaystyle R_y\left( \bf \theta \right)$ for the parametrized quantum circuit and the entanglement scheme as in Fig.~\ref{realanstz}a.
+We also compare the linear-mapping and full-mapping entanglement schemes, as well as the RealAmplitudes and EfficientSU2 ansatz, the latter allowing quantum states to be represented in a complex-valued Hilbert space.
+These comparisons are discussed in Section~\ref{Simulation}.

-The additional reason for choosing such a Hardware-efficient ansatz architecture \cite{Kandala_2017} comes from the efficient implementation of quantum optimization to attain our full quantum algorithm purpose, which will be addressed in the next subsection \ref{quaop}.
+The additional reason for choosing such a Hardware-efficient ansatz architecture \cite{Kandala_2017} comes from the efficient implementation of quantum optimizers to attain our full quantum algorithm purpose, which will be addressed in the next subsection \ref{quaop}.

-To efficiently travel around the full quantum Hilbert space, we need to tune $2^{N+1}-2$ degrees of freedom, $+1$ inside of the exponent indicates the complex number condition and $-2$ turns up from normalization and global phase conditions.
-After bringing TIM's properties, we investigated from section \ref{symmetry} to dissect. \textit{Real representation} Eq.~(\ref{realre}) helps us eliminate $+1$ within the exponent, and \href{\ref{spinflip}}{\textit{Total spin-flip symmetry}} Eq.~(\ref{spinflipcoeff}) reduces the number of parameters we have to search the ground state by half.
+To efficiently navigate the full quantum Hilbert space, we need to tune $2^{N+1}-2$ degrees of freedom, $+1$ inside of the exponent indicates the complex number condition and $-2$ turns up from normalization and global phase conditions.
+After bringing TIM's properties, we investigated from section \ref{symmetry} to dissect. \textit{Real representation} Eq.~(\ref{realre}) helps us eliminate $+1$ within the exponent, and \textit{Total spin-flip symmetry} Eq.~(\ref{spinflipcoeff}) reduces the number of parameters we have to search the ground state by half.
 Finally,

-The number of layers $L$, which changes directly with the ansatz number of parameters $p$ according to $p=N(L+1)$.
-Following Eq.~(\ref{paracondi}), we roughly evaluate a necessary number of layer
+The number of layers $L$ of the RealAmplitudes ansatz, which changes directly with the ansatz number of parameters $p$ according to $p=NL$.
+Following Eq.~(\ref{paracondi}), we evaluate an empirical shallow-circuit choice with the number of layers